AHF Slams Johnson & Johnson For Immoral Profiteering On TB Treatment

 About AIDS Healthcare Foundation (AHF)

 AIDS Healthcare Foundation (AHF) is a global non-profit organization providing cutting-edge medicine and advocacy to over 1.8 million people in 45 countries worldwide in the US, Africa, Latin America/Caribbean, the Asia/Pacific Region and Europe.
 We are currently the largest non-profit provider of HIV/AIDS medical care in the world.
-To learn more about AHF, please visit our website: , findon Facebook: and followon Twitter: @aidshealthcare and Instagram: @aidshealthcare
+To learn more about AHF, please visit our website: , find us on Facebook: and follow us on Twitter: @aidshealthcare and Instagram: @aidshealthcare

 Contacts